top of page

 JOIN US

-Do you play the violin, viola, cello or double bass and love classical music?
-We are looking for hardworking individuals who are interested in joining us.
+We are always looking for hardworking individuals who are interested in joining us.
 Our orchestra consists of students, teachers, parents, retirees and professional musicians.
-All ages and backgrounds are welcome to join us.

-For information or to come see a rehearsal, contact:
+For information or to come see a rehearsal, contact

 Get in Touch!